Wildlife Safari Photography Tips

 All photographers know that an image without the correct lighting can be dull, uninteresting, and lifeless.

 On Safari, the best natural light occurs at sunrise and sunset.
 Getting up at the crack of dawn is too late, you need to be up, out, and in position as dawn breaks to get the best shots.

 As the animals awake from their slumber they are hungry and at their most active.
 Once midday comes around the heat overcomes them and they retreat to the shade for rest.
 In Namibia, the hour before sunset is known as The Golden Hour, although it sometimes lasts for two hours!
 This is where the sun gives a soft, warm light and your photographs will glow.

 Full sun isn’t to be dismissed, some of the best pictures are available when subjects cast long shadows.

-You may need to sit still for a long time, a very long time before you see any animals.
+You may need to sit still for a long time on a photo safari, a very long time before you see any animals.

 Relax and stay quiet, they will come eventually.
 Use this time to get great shots of the stunning scenery.
 Look skywards, things may be happening overhead.